broadinstitute/CellBender/docs/source/troubleshooting/remove_background/index.rst

 * Where can I find the ambient RNA profile inferred by CellBender?

+  * This is present in the output h5 file as the field called ``/global_latents/ambient_expression`` (:ref:`see here <h5-file-format>`).
+    If you use the dataloader from ``cellbender.remove_background.downstream`` (:ref:`see here <a22>`), then the ambient expression profile will be loaded into the AnnData object as ``adata.var['ambient_expression']``
+  * (Though it is referred to here as "ambient RNA", all features are included, not just Gene Expression.)

 .. _a10:

 * The code completed, but how do I know if it "worked"?  / How do I know when I need to re-run with different parameters?

+  * The vast majority of runs using a nice dataset will work just fine.
+If your dataset might not be so "nice", then we recommend taking a look at the output ``_report.html``, which will have a few diagnostics and will issue warnings and recommendations as appropirate.
+  * In general, if the learning curve (ELBO versus epoch) has huge spikes, or if if does not converge near the end but rather dips back down, then you may need to consider re-running with a lower ``--learning-rate``.
+The solution is typically to reduce the ``--learning-rate`` by a factor of two.
+  * In certain cases, it may be obvious that CellBender has failed to call cells accurately.
+In these cases, it may be necessary to do a bit of experimentation with ``--expected-cells`` and ``--total-droplets-included`` to try to guide CellBender toward a more reasonable solution.
+It has been our observation that such cases are relatively rare.
+Try looking at the UMI curve and picking a value for ``--expected-cells`` where you know that all the droplets preceding that number are surely cells.

 .. _a11:

 * It seems like CellBender called too many cells

-.. _a12:

-* It seems like CellBender called too few cells

-.. _a13:

-* The learning curve looks weird. / What is the learning curve supposed to look like?

-.. _a14:

-* What is the ``metrics.csv`` output for, and how do I interpret the metrics?

-.. _a15:

-* My HTML report summary (at the bottom) said there were some warnings.
-What should I do about that?

-.. _a16:

-* The tool failed to produce an HTML report

-.. _a17:

-* I ran the WDL in Terra and the job ``Failed`` with PAPI error code 9

-.. _a18:

-* How much does it cost, per sample, to run WDL in Terra?

-.. _a19:

-* I am getting a GPU-out-of-memory error (process ``Killed``)

-.. _a20:

-* I got a ``nan`` error and the tool crashed

-.. _a21:

-* There was an error!

-(Most of these points are answers which are linked to from the FAQ above.)

-* The ambient RNA profile lives at ``/global_latents/ambient_profile`` in the output h5 file tree.
-Don't want to dig around in h5 files?
-Don't worry... just use the AnnData loader function ``cellbender.remove_background.downstream.anndata_from_h5()`` to load an AnnData object which will have the ambient RNA profile accessible as ``adata.var['ambient_expression']``

-* The learning curve in the output PDF has large downward spikes, or looks super wobbly.

-  * This could indicate instabilities during training that should be addressed.
-The solution is typically to reduce the ``--learning-rate`` by a factor of two.

-* The following warning is emitted in the log file: "Warning: few empty droplets identified.
-  Low UMI cutoff may be too high.
-Check the UMI decay curve, and decrease the ``--low-count-threshold`` parameter if necessary."

-  * This warning indicates that no "surely empty" droplets were identified in the analysis.
-    This means that the "empty droplet plateau" could not be identified.
-The most likely explanation is that the level of background RNA is extremely low, and that the value of ``--low-count-threshold`` exceeds this level.
-This would result in the empty droplet plateau being excluded from the analysis, which is not advisable.
-This can be corrected by decreasing ``--low-count-threshold`` from its default of 15 to a value like 5.

-* There are too many cells called.

-  * Are there?  ``remove-background`` equates "cell probability" with "the probability that a given droplet is not empty."
+  * Did it?  ``remove-background`` equates "cell probability" with "the probability that a given droplet is not empty."
 These non-empty droplets might not all contain healthy cells with high counts.
 Nevertheless, the posterior probability that they are not empty is greater than 0.5.
 The recommended procedure